Skip to content

 "allowedPurposes": ["travel:hotel", "travel:flight", "travel:transport"]

-The agent enforces this filter — it refuses to sign an SPA for a restaurant booking because travel:dining is not in the list.
+The agent enforces this filter — it refuses to sign an SBA for a restaurant booking because travel:dining is not in the list.
 The merchant sees the allowedPurposes field in the PolicyGrant during verification and can confirm the payment category was permitted.

 How MPCP complements MCP and ACP